sony/nnc-plugin/manuals/Post_Process/XAI/SHAP.rst

    * - output
      - Specify the name of the CSV file to output the inference results to.

+   * - memory_limit
+     - Specify the limit of memory based on which the process is stopped before memory error happens after a long period during plugin execution.
+The process stops when dataset size is expected to exceed the limit.
+By default, the limit value is speculated by calculation.

 Output Information
 ===================